ignaciotwogears/BigCorpAPI/README.md

 [1712 rows x 6 columns]
 ```

-As you can see, I have put all my effort to avoid the overuse of the external service and also in the speed of response.
 I hope you have enjoyed reading this project and of course I am open to any suggestions and improvements.